phu0ngng/nccl/doc/source/usage/communicators.rst

 on the communicator to free all resources, then recreate a new communicator to continue.
 All NCCL calls can be non-blocking to ensure ncclCommAbort can be called at any point, during initialization, communication or when finalizing the communicator.

+To correctly abort, when any rank in a communicator fails (e.g., due to segmentation fault), all other ranks need to call *ncclCommAbort* to abort their own NCCL communicator.
 Users can implement methods to decide when and whether to abort the communicators and restart the NCCL operation.
 Here is an example showing how to initialize and split a communicator in a non-blocking manner, allowing for abort at any point: